jleben/code-review-prep-guide/guide.md

 Sometimes, this problem can be simplified by breaking the line of code into two lines and putting each line into a different commit.
 If that can not be done, we need to actually modify the line to contain only one change, commit that change, then modify the line again to introduce the other change and commit it again.

-## Check commits before pushing upstream
+## Checking commits before pushing upstream

 When all we have re-committed the changes into a clean set of commits ready for review, it's time to push the new commits into the remote repository.